4 Igneous Processes and Volcanoes

 Tephra and Ash

 Magma contains dissolved gases.
 As rising magma reaches the surface the confining pressure decreases allowing gases to escape.
 This is similar to gases coming out of solution after opening a soda bottle.
 Therefore, volcanoes when not erupting release hazardous gases such as carbon dioxide (CO2), sulfur dioxide (SO2), hydrogen sulfide (H2S) and hydrogen halides (HF, HCl, or HBr).
 Carbon dioxide can sink and accumulate in low lying depressions on the earth’s surface.
-For example, Mammoth Mountain Ski Resort in Mammoth Lakes, California is located within the Long Valley Caldera.
-Therefore the whole ski resort and town are within the caldera.
+For example, the entire Mammoth Mountain Ski Resort in Mammoth Lakes, California is located within the Long Valley Caldera.
 In 2006, three ski patrol members were killed after skiing into snow depressions near fumaroles that had filled with carbon dioxide (info).
 Therefore, in volcanic areas where carbon dioxide emissions occur, avoid low-lying areas that may trap carbon dioxide .
 In rare cases, a volcano can suddenly release gases without warning.
 Called a limnic eruption, this commonly occurs in crater lakes as gases pour from the water.
 It infamously occurred in 1986 in Lake Nyos, Cameroon, killing almost 2,000 people due to carbon dioxide asphyxiation.

-Volcano monitoring requires geologist to use many instruments to detect changes that may indicate an eruption is imminent .
-Some of the main observations include regular monitoring for: earthquakes (including special vibrational earthquakes called harmonic tremor, caused by magma movement), changes in the orientation and elevation of the land surface, and increases gas emission.
+Volcano monitoring requires geologists to use many instruments to detect changes that may indicate an eruption is imminent .
+Some of the main observations include regular monitoring for 1) earthquakes (including special vibrational earthquakes called harmonic tremor, caused by magma movement), 2) changes in the orientation and elevation of the land surface, and 3) increases in gas emission.
 Very short videos (below) summarize how an increased frequency of earthquakes can show that magma is moving and that an eruption may occur soon.
 Another video (below) shows how gas monitoring is used to monitor volcanoes and predict eruption.
-As the magma gets closer to the surface, the gases come out of the magma.
+As the magma gets closer to the surface and pressure is released, the gases come out of solution in the magma.
 A rapid increase of gas emission can indicate an eruption is imminent.
-This last video (below) shows how a GPS unit and tiltmeter can detect movement of the land indicating that the magma is moving underneath.
+The last video (below) shows how a GPS unit and tiltmeter can detect movement of the land indicating that the magma is moving underneath.

 Igneous rocks are broken into two major groups: intrusive, which cool underground, and extrusive, which erupt of the surface.
 Magma is generated at several tectonics settings, and is usually generated by volatiles lowering the melting temperature or decompression.
 Magma is changed by several processes dealing with the differences in the melting temperatures of mineral components (Bowen’s Reaction Series), including partial melting, magmatic differentiation, and assimilation.
 Volcanism is hazardous to human civilization, but can be monitored and mitigated with careful study.